Design of Ham Vacuum Tube Transmitters

 As a closing thought, we often try to correct design issues through power wasting in bleeder resistors.
 A low bleeder resistance decreases the ratio between no load and full load current.
 If, for example, we waste as much power in the bleeder as transmitter power demand changes from zero load to full load, we now have a load change of 50%.
 We halve the load change as a percentage, so we might double regulation in a system by wasting power.
 A better solution might be to use a better initial circuit design, or the correct components, so we need minimal wasted power (heat).

 By the way, a 50 watt bleeder dissipating 20 watts contributes just as much heat to the cabinet inside as a 25 watt resistor dissipating 20 watts.
 The BTU/hr is exactly the same.
 X watts of heat will be X watts of cabinet temperature rise.
+The higher power component will be physically larger and run at less temperature, but the heat output will be exactly the same.
+The cabinet temperature will rise exactly the same amount for the same actual power being dissipated, so oversized resistors will not make "the box around them" cooler.

 General Advice on Supplies